 There are many forms of enrichment but the overall aim of Colchester Zoo’s enrichment programme is to provide a mentally and physically enriching environment specific to each species in our care.

-There are 5 main categories in which enrichment can be provided, and with knowledge and a little imagination there are thousands of ways in which our keepers improve the daily lives of the animals in their care.
+There are 5 main categories in which enrichment can be provided, and with knowledge and a little imagination there are thousands of ways in which our team improve the daily lives of the animals in their care.

 Food based enrichment can be as simple as leaving the fruit and vegetables whole and throwing them onto the roof so that the animals have to pull the food through the mesh.
 It can also be cut very small so that it can be scattered through the enclosure so that the animals have to forage through the substrate.
 Other methods include hiding food in boxes or paper sacks and hanging it from pulley systems and wires.